[Updated: March 23, 2017. Originally Posted: October 2011.]

 - The Crowds: Everyone and their mom travels during the summer.
 Prepare yourself for long lines and crowded streets.
 There is a reason most French people leave Paris for the entire month of August — to get away from all the tourists.
 Prepare to spend a lot of time in line.

 - The Heat: There seems to be a heatwave each year and the temps can get pretty brutal.
-Standing in line for 3 hours in 90+ temps will really wear you down.

 - High Costs: Everything is more expensive in the busy season.
 Hostels, plane tickets, some restaurants, etc.